rubarb666/Website/docs/tutorial/index.md

 tests/
 :   The location for your application's unit tests.

-Vagrantfile
-:   A vagrant setup ready to run your application

-vagrant/
+docker/
-:   Supporting files for the vagrant installation
+:   Supporting files for the docker container build

 composer.json
 :   Composers configuration file where you can require additional libraries